Eugene Profit: NFL

 Profit played in his first pro game at New Orleans on 11-30-86, blocking a punt with 3:41 left.
 He played in the last four regular season games with three first-hit tackles from the line of scrimmage and at Denver in the playoff game with one first-hit tackle from the line of scrimmage.

-In the 1987 season, he played in seven games, making two tackles (two solos) one blocked punt vs. the Philadelphia Eagles on November 29, 1987.
+In the 1987 season, he played in seven games, making two tackles (two solos) and one blocked punt vs. the Philadelphia Eagles on November 29, 1987.
 He also had two special teams tackles (two solos), and knocked down one pass at Buffalo on December 20, 1987.
 He played in one game in the 1988 season.